janwilmans/guidelines/guidelines_details.md

 - KISS (Keep It Simple Stupid) followed by YAGNI (You Ain't Gonna Need It)
 - DRY (Don't repeat yourself)
-- Fail Early (Check pre-conditions in a function and bail asap)
+- Fail Early, use Guard Clauses (Check pre-conditions in a function and bail asap)
 - Design for debugging is a self-fulfilling prophesy
 - More explicit code is better code
 - Create a Pit of Success (Make interfaces and types hard to use incorrectly)